JZK00/radiomics_survival_analysis/USRadiomics/README.md

-## The codes for the US-Radiomics for survival analysis.
+## The codes of the US-Radiomics for survival analysis.